-MALTA RESIDENCY & CITIZENSHIP BY INVESTMENT
+MALTA (EU) RESIDENCY & CITIZENSHIP

 Malta citizens can benefit from a wide range of world-class social services, including free education and healthcare.
 Because Malta is a member of the European Union (EU), a passport from Malta conveys rights and privileges similar to the passports of Germany, France, or any other EU country.
-As such, Malta passport holders may live, work or study in any country belonging to the European Union.

 Visa-free Travel

-to 186 Countries
+to over 180 Countries

 Free Custom